Partial Identification in Matching Models for the Marriage Market: Identification

-In this section, we ask ourselves whether the 1to1TU model retains any identifying power on $\Phi$ under various classes on nonparametric distributional assumptions on the unobserved heterogeneity, so as to still be able to address relevant policy matters while maintaining a certain degree of robustness.
+In this section, we ask ourselves whether the 1to1TU model retains some identifying power on $\Phi$ under various classes of nonparametric distributional assumptions on the unobserved heterogeneity, so as to still be able to address relevant policy matters while maintaining a certain degree of robustness.
 To answer this question, we adopt a computational approach.
-In particular, we start from observing that if $\{F_x\}_{x\in \mathcal{X}}$ and $\{G_y\}_{y\in \mathcal{Y}}$ are not assumed to be fully known by the analyst, then the 1to1TU model is under-identified and, in turn, $\Phi$ is partially identified.
-Hence, we provide a methodology to practically construct the identified set of $\Phi$ under various classes of nonparametric distributional assumptions on the unobserved heterogeneity.
+In particular, we start from observing that if $\{F_x\}_{x\in \mathcal{X}}$ and $\{G_y\}_{y\in \mathcal{Y}}$ are not assumed to be fully known by the analyst, then the 1to1TU model is under-identified, leading to partial identification of $\Phi$.
+Hence, we provide a methodology to construct the identified set of $\Phi$ under various classes of nonparametric distributional assumptions on the unobserved heterogeneity.